 This pasta dish was made with — believe it or not — the spinach dip that I made a couple of nights ago.
 I was by myself yesterday for lunch and I didn’t really feel like cooking anything from scratch.
 I boiled some fettuccine, fried some bacon then tossed the pasta and bacon with a heaping tablespoonful of the spinach dip.
 What a stupendous pasta dish it turned out to be.
 And it took so little time to get everything together too.

-- 2 bacon rashers, roughly chopped
+- 2 bacon rashers roughly chopped

-- a heaping tbsp. of spinach dip
+- 1 heaping tablespoon spinach dip

 - Cook the pasta in boiling salted water.